feather-design-system/feather-design-system/docs/Components/Checkbox/README.md

 ## Usage

-Check boxes are used when a user must make a section from one or more options in a list of information.
-Check boxes can be used as binary controls, allowin gusers to toggle specific options or functions on, or off.
-Indeterminate check boxes can be used to present a parent object in a list of child check boxes.
+Checkboxes are used when a user must make a selection from one or more options in a list of information.
+Checkboxes can be used as binary controls, allowing users to toggle specific options or functions.
+Indeterminate checkboxes can be used to present a parent object in a list of child check boxes.

 ## FeatherCheckbox